snly2386/bloomDOCS/PUBLICDATA.md

 Errors
 ---------------
 Errors are communicated through http return codes.
-Codes that are returned by BloomAPI include
+Codes that are returned by BloomAPI include.

-* 400: User error such as invalid parameters.
-* 404: API endpoint or entity not found.
-* 5xx: Server error.
-Likely caused by a bug in BloomAPI.

 ``` javascript
 Example 400 Response